Tongkat Ali Buying and Scam Guide

-A few years ago, as some regulars may recall, World A.B.S used them as a supplier but the quality was inconsistent, with one final batch being so burnt it was like ash, would not dissolve in water and had almost no bitter taste, and reviews appeared online form customers of other resellers stating they were not happy, that it was ash, charcoal, etc..
+A few years ago, as some regulars may recall, World A.B.S and many others used them as a supplier but the quality was inconsistent, with one final batch being so burnt it was like ash, would not dissolve in water and had almost no bitter taste, and reviews appeared online from customers of resellers stating they were not happy, that it was ash, charcoal, etc..
 This was the final straw, and at this point, World A.B.S and many other resellers switched to different suppliers.
 Their site now contains just 7 resellers, it once had around 30 if I recall correctly.

-Even if the quality had remained good, their constant outlandish and unresearched claims which make not just them but their resellers look ridiculous, their trying to bash every tongkat product on the market with accusations of being drugs and dangerous herbs with no evidence at all, their lack of knowledge about the industry, and false claims about the color of Tongkat Ali, saying if it is not dark brown it is fake, despite no studies agreeing with this at all and the main thing affecting color being the drying method and exposure time to high temps, which sparked an internet wide misconception causing confusion amongst customers, made them incredibly hard to work with and their product increasingly difficult to sell because their reputation went from being fantastic in the early days to being a company to avoid as time went on and people stopped trusting them which was a shame.
+Even if the quality had remained good, their constant outlandish and unresearched claims which make not just them but their resellers look ridiculous, their trying to bash every tongkat product on the market with accusations of them being drugs and dangerous herbs with no evidence at all, their lack of knowledge about the industry, and false claims about the color of Tongkat Ali 1:200 having to be dark brown if it is real, that they spent a decade spreading only to contradict themselves when they discovered this was infact not true, which sparked an internet wide confusion amongst customers and resellers alike, made them incredibly hard to work with and their product increasingly difficult to sell because their reputation went from being fantastic in the early days to being a company to avoid as time went on and people stopped trusting them which was a shame.

 Beware of falsified extract ratios...

 Extract ratios are also often faked.
 One award-winning well established Chinese company, "Naturalin Bio" actually admitted that they lie about their extract ratios because if they did not, nobody would buy from them!
 The COA stated 1:200.
 They told me it was actually just around 1:35.